Information on how to apply and answers to frequently asked questions can be found below.

-Does the MSK Bridge program cover travel costs for relocation purposes?
+Does the MSK Bridge program cover travel costs for relocation expenses?

 Can I attend only the first year of the MSK Bridge program?

 The MSK Bridge program is intended to be a two-year commitment to a lab and to the courses paced across a 24 month stay.
-We understand that circumstances may arise that necessitate an early departure, but we expect all MSK Bridge Scholars to commit two years to the program.
+While circumstances may arise that necessitate an early departure, MSK Bridge Scholars are expected to commit two years to the program.